di-osc/livekit-plugins-chinese/livekit-plugins/livekit-plugins-xunfei/README.md

 ## Usage

-This example shows how to use the Volcengine plugin to create a voice agent that achieved 1 second of latency.
+This example shows how to use the xunfei plugin to create a voice agent.

 ```python
 from livekit.agents import Agent, AgentSession, JobContext, cli, WorkerOptions